Understanding DSP load

 By default your Woovebox will let you know when you are about to run out of DSP resources through increasingly brightening the screen and LEDs as if it is "heating up".
 However, this behavior can be customized using the context menu (Hold write, short press value repeatedly to cycle through options) in Song mode's Global page and selecting "dSP InFo".

-Your Woovebox provides three options for showing you its real-time DSP load;
+Your Woovebox provides five options for showing you its real-time DSP load;

 • 'HEAt LEv2'; this default setting will only subtly brighten the screen in more severe overloading conditions that are on the verge of being audible.